mariamshahin/mean-stack-cms/README.md

 - Authentication with registeration and login capability, profile editing
 - Authorization with roles:

-**Admin: able to manage all users and content<br />
+** Admin: able to manage all users and content<br />
+** Editor: able to manage all content<br />
-**Editor: able to manage all content
+** Author: able to manage all own content, posts and drafts<br />
-**Author: able to manage all own content, posts and drafts **Contributer: able to manage drafts and not able to publish posts **Subscriber: not able to manage any content, only edit profile
+** Contributer: able to manage drafts and not able to publish posts<br />
+** Subscriber: not able to manage any content, only edit profile

 ### Built With